davidtrobinson/memoryleak/README.md

 # Vertx Micrometer Memory Leak
 This project is used to reproduce a memory leak when using micrometer and influx in a vert.x project.

+This project no longer reproduces the memory leak since updating the libraries that have been fixed.

 ## Requirements
  * Java 11
  * gradle (gradlew command should download this for you)